vidyasree321/github_basics/README.md

 ---

-### Add your name to the 'Make your Work Permanent' section
+### Add your name to the CONTRIBUTORS.md

-Open this file in your preferred code editor and add your name to the table [here](#make-your-work-permanent)
+Open this file in your preferred code editor and add your name to [CONTRIBUTORS.md](./CONTRIBUTORS.md)

 ---